Azure-Samples/LUIS-DevOps-Template/docs/feature-branches-and-running-pipelines.md

 If you followed the [setup instruction for this sample](../README.md) you will have cloned your repository from GitHub to your own machine.
 To set up a feature branch:

-1. After the GitHub repoitory is cloned, navigate to the project directory:
+1. After the GitHub repository is cloned, navigate to the project directory:
 `$ cd my-LUIS-DevOps-sample`

 1. Create a feature branch and check it out: